 4. Simplify security systems:

 Don’t let complexity be a barrier.
-Remove friction by setting up system alerts to remind employees to change passwords, update software and hardware, backup data, etc. If possible, create guided tutorials to help less tech-savvy employees follow policies.
-These don’t have to be Hollywood-grade productions; marked up screenshots and concise instructions will suffice.
+Remove friction by setting up system alerts to remind employees to rotate complex passwords, update hardware and software, backup sensitive data, etc. If possible, create guided tutorials to help less tech-savvy employees follow policies.
+These don’t have to be Hollywood-grade productions; marked up screenshots with concise instructions will suffice.

 5. Monitor metrics:

-Using gamification, competitions, or quick – keyword: quick – tests in security training helps you monitor which modules resonated and the knowledge levels.
+Using gamification, competitions, or quick – keyword: quick – tests in security training helps you monitor which modules resonated as well as employees’ knowledge levels.
 Furthermore, people are motivated by success.
 If your company-wide phishing test has great results, share those numbers with employees to encourage further vigilance.

-Cyber hygiene is not a complex problem, but it is hard, which means we need to research them, understand the underlying barriers to clarity and understanding, and design solutions that support the safe choice.
+Cyber hygiene is not a complex problem, but it is challenging, which means we need to research and understand the underlying barriers to design solutions that support the safe choice.